 ---|---|---|

-Nose | Chip has a small black-colored nose that is triangular in shape. | Dale has a large dark red nose that has the shape of an ellipse. |
+Nose | Chip has a small black-colored nose that is triangular. | Dale has a large dark red nose with the shape of an ellipse. |

 Teeth | Chip has two front teeth that jut out from his mouth. | Dale has two front teeth that have a huge gap between them. |

-Eyes | Chip has large eyes that are black in color. | Dale has smaller eyes than Chip. |
+Eyes | Chip has large black eyes. | Dale has smaller eyes than Chip. |

-Body-color | Chip’s fur is dark brown in color. | Dale’s fur is light brown and brighter than Chip. |
+Body-color | Chip’s fur is dark brown. | Dale’s fur is light brown and brighter than Chip’s. |

 Hair | Chip has short and groomed fur on top of his head. | Dale has messy hair and bangs on top of his head. |

-Personality | Chip is portrayed as clever, focused, fearless, bossy, logical, fast thinker, and always the one to come up with new ideas. | Dale is portrayed as dim-witted, clumsy, laid-back, impulsive, carefree, fun-loving, and having a strong sense of humor. |
+Personality | Chip is portrayed as clever, focused, fearless, bossy, logical, a fast thinker, and always the one to develop new ideas. | Dale is portrayed as dim-witted, clumsy, laid-back, impulsive, carefree, fun-loving, and having a strong sense of humor. |

 Who is Chip?

-Subsequently, Tress MacNeille voiced Chip in the animated adventure comedy television series, Chip ‘n Dale: Rescue Rangers.
+Subsequently, Tress MacNeille voiced Chip in the animated adventure comedy television series Chip ‘n Dale: Rescue Rangers.
 Since then, Chip’s character has been voiced by Tress MacNeille alone.

 Who is Dale?